Crocodile babies emerging from eggs

 How Do Baby Alligators Hatch?

 In about sixty days, baby alligators are ready to hatch.
-They first give out a sound called a yerp to alert the mother that they are ready to hatch.
+They first give out a sound called a yerp to alert the mother that they are prepared to hatch.
 The mother will then remove the nesting material to expose the eggs.
 The baby alligators, called hatchlings, are now ready to break through the egg with an egg tooth, which has developed on the tip of their snouts for this purpose.
 The egg tooth will disappear within a few days.
 If the hatchling cannot free itself from the shell, the mother will roll the egg in her mouth until it cracks, freeing the hatchling.
 [9]

 The Reproduction Cycle Begins Again